apache/fury/docs/guide/java_object_graph_guide.md

 ### Upgrade fury
 Currently binary compatibility is ensured for minor versions only.
 For example, if you are using fury`v0.2.0`, binary compatibility will be provided if you upgrade to fury `v0.2.1`.
 But if upgrade to fury `v0.3.0`, no  binary compatibility are ensured.
+Most of the time there is no need to upgrade fury to newer major version, the current version is fast and compact enough, and we provide some minor fix for recent older versions.

-In order to not break binary compatibility, you need to write fury version as header to serialized data using following code:
+But if you do want to upgrade fury for better performance and smaller size, you need to write fury version as header to serialized data using code like following to keep binary compatibility:
 ```java
 MemoryBuffer buffer = xxx;
 buffer.writeVarInt(2);